Tips for buying online

 Buying from overseas

-If you buy online from an overseas business and something goes wrong, it might be hard to enforce your rights and get your money back.
+If you buy from an online seller based overseas and something goes wrong, it might be hard to enforce your rights and get a remedy.
 Be very careful about buying things this way.

 - if you can get a refund and how to do this